Krishnawasthi/Inheritance-revision/Overrriding.md

 They are method hidden, not overridden.
 Static methods are hidded they can't br overriden.
 @Override won't work.
+Static belongs to class(check at the time of compilation that static is belongs to where) and overriding happen at run time.

 <img width="852" height="287" alt="image" src="https://github.com/user-attachments/assets/85d110ff-5834-475f-a040-b87a71d429d3" />